Bordeaux Travel Guide

 Esplanade des Quinconces © Jonas Witt

-Bordeaux is situated on the Garonne River, 20 miles (32km) inland from the Atlantic Ocean, and is France's fifth largest city with a population of nearly 700,000.
+Bordeaux is situated on the Garonne River, 20 miles (32km) inland from the Atlantic Ocean, and has the fifth largest metropolitan population in France.
 In days of yore it started out as a Roman trading post, and passed into the hands of the English who owned it for some 300 years, imparting a British influence on the French flair of the city and surrounds.
 Many of the grand chateaux in and around the city are still in English hands and are open to tourists.

 Most travellers who visit Bordeaux are here for one thing: wine.
 Wine connoisseurs looking to take home some of their favourite wines will do best to buy directly from the wine farms, but shops such as La Vinothèque on cours du XXX Juillet, or L'Intendant and Badie on allées de Tourny are also good bets.